 Acquisition in 2014

-SAC Wireless, LLC is a provider of network infrastructure solutions for telecom companies in the United States, headquartered in Chicago, Illinois.
-The company specializes in a range of services including site development, architectural and engineering design, construction, equipment installation, and ongoing operations and maintenance.
-SAC Wireless offers integrated network solutions that encompass turnkey program management and self-performing services.
-Its expertise supports various projects such as network builds, upgrades to 4G LTE, and the implementation of indoor and outdoor distributed antenna systems, along with modification programs.
-The company is committed to delivering professional services that enhance telecom infrastructure deployment and management.
+SAC Wireless, LLC is a telecommunications infrastructure provider based in Chicago, Illinois.
+The company specializes in developing and implementing network infrastructure solutions for telecom companies across the United States.
+Its offerings include site development, managed services for architectural and engineering design, construction services, equipment installation, commissioning and integration, operations and maintenance, and advisory consulting.
+SAC Wireless delivers a comprehensive range of turnkey program management and self-performing services to facilitate network builds, upgrades to 4G LTE, and the installation of indoor and outdoor distributed antenna systems, along with modification programs.

 ClariPhy Communications